pranjalsharma/setup-ml-env/README.md

 Go with the latest stable version of python (Recommended)

 ## Step 2 - Create a new Environment
 From start menu locate Conda Prompt.
-Use Anaconda Prompt to create new environment.
+Use Anaconda Prompt to create new environment. <br />
 Copy the following command in Anaconda Prompt.
 ```
 conda create -n ml-env pip python=3.9
 ```
-Here `ml-env` is machine learning environment name.
+Here `ml-env` is machine learning environment name. <br />
-This creates a new environment in Anaconda.
+This creates a new environment in Anaconda. <br />
 To activate environment use the following command:
 ```
 activate ml-env